-Teachers who use Google Classroom enjoy its ease-of-use and requires very little setup in order to begin using it.
+Teachers who use Google Classroom enjoy its ease-of-use and that it requires very little setup in order to begin using it.
 Additionally, since Google is pervasive in every area of our lives, it is very easy to stay within their ecosystem because it’s comfortable.

-As pervasive as Google Classroom is in K-12 classrooms, it often times must be supplemented by other tools, extensions, and plug-ins that may not provide the most efficient workflow for the way in which teachers work.
+As pervasive as Google Classroom is in K-12 classrooms, it oftentimes must be supplemented by other tools, extensions, and plug-ins that may not provide the most efficient workflow for the way in which teachers work.

 Additionally, K-12 families and school leaders can best support teachers and students when they have some visibility into student learning and growth over time.